chesdenis/Personal-File-Archive/DEVELOPER.md

 Kind: Environment variable (env.)
 Value: true
 ```
-or you can enable this function in Visual Studio/
+or you can enable this function in Visual Studio